MostlyBen/upsign/README.md

-# WARNING: Out of date readme

-This readme is out of date since updating to Remix.
-I've had bigger fish to fry.

 # What is UpSign?

 UpSign is a an app that allows teachers to create classes and students to sign up for them.